search

 South African Rand Correlation: Positive Correlation

-• The world's seventh-largest gold producer
+• The world's 7th-largest gold producer

 • Precious metals are South Africa’s top export